12dash/Attention/notebooks/Readme.md

 The attention across the 4 heads for multi-head attention in the encoder-decoder attention is shown below :
 <img src= 'imgs/translation attention.png' width=50%/>

+# Next Steps
+There are couple of things I want to try on:
+- [ ] Transformer Model
+    - [ ] Inference part of the model is pending
+    - [ ] Making things efficient.
+It seems that making the multi-head attention parallelizable is not so trivial.
+A couple of people have written posts about it.
+    - [ ] Clean up the code
+    - [ ] Make a model file.